Chapter 17 – Lifeforce

 "No problem," the glalie said, securing the nosepass to her head with ice as she spoke, and then she took off after Solonn and Ntairow.
 Syr hastened to follow her, still not altogether comfortable with the notion of leaving Karo unsupervised with one of them and spurred on further still by the sound of Ntairow screaming.

-Soon, they caught up with Ntairow and Solonn, who had just halted before a large pair of metal doors, the former leaning against the latter.
+Soon, they caught up with Ntairow and Solonn, who'd just halted before a large pair of metal doors, the former leaning against the latter.
 Ntairow was silent now but grimacing in pain, one hand still holding her head.

 Once everyone had come to a stop there, "This is Sylvester DeLeo, requesting entry," Solonn said, at which Syr's eyes widened in surprise—not because of what the glalie had said but how he'd said it.
-He'd sounded nothing like he had before; the voice that he'd just used was quite a bit higher.
-But what really caught Syr's attention was that Solonn had spoken in a human language there—some corner of his mind fleetingly wondered if he were just mimicking the words or if, like someone whom Syr had known so many years ago, this glalie actually spoke the language fluently.
+He'd sounded nothing like he had before; the voice he'd just used was quite a bit higher.
+But what really caught Syr's attention was that Solonn had just spoken in a human language—some corner of his mind fleetingly wondered if Solonn was just mimicking the words or if, like someone whom Syr had known so many years ago, this glalie actually spoke the language fluently.

 "Voice recognition confirmed," said a computerized voice from an unseen source.
 "Please state password."